gibsonjoshua55/nxpansion/packages/opentelemetry-tasks-runner/README.md

 You can execute an Nx run command with this runner by including the `--runner=otel` option.
 If you want all tasks to always be instrumented, you can replace the default tasks runner options instead of adding a second runner configuration.

+## Compatible Versions

+As `nx` has been updating and moving its internal tasks runner implementation, version `0.1.0` of the `@nxpansion/opentelemetry-tasks-runner` is currently only supporting ~13.10.0 versions of `nx`.
+Version 14 is close on the horizon and Nx roadmaps/source code docs imply that version 15 will reach a more stable tasks runner API.
+As the implementation stabilizes we will aim support a wider range of `nx` versions.

 ## Configuration

 The `@nxpansion/opentelemetry-tasks-runner` supports the following configurations: